Building an AI Agent for RAG with Milvus and LlamaIndex

 file is.

 The first step to building a RAG app is loading your data into your vector database.
 For this tutorial, we do this via LlamaIndex.
 We use their simple directory reader to read the input files.
 In this case, we are looking at the financial documents for Lyft and Uber.
+The process of collection creation involves setting up a database where data is structured and indexed, ensuring effective data management and retrieval.

 # load data